How to Gain an Edge When Hard Work Isn't Enough with Professor Laura Huang

 And he's like, kind of looked at me strange, and was surprised that I even knew who Andy Pettit was, let alone recognized the signature.
 And so realized that that was sort of a way in, that he saw me as this, young Asian female.
 And so I started talking a lot more quantitatively right around the statistics of the baseball and this batting average and this number of RBI is and all sorts of things and form this connection with him.

-And so it wasn't until I was able to form that connection Delight by impressing him with Oh, I know whose signature that is.
+And so it wasn't until I was able to form that connection Delight by impressing him with oh, I know whose signature that is.
 He's also a Yankees fan.
 I'm a Yankees fan.
 So that delight piece cracked the door open for me to then be able to enrich and show the value that I could provide.
 Not only to that baseball conversation, but also to what he was working on with his investments and so on and so forth.

+John: I love it.
+I grew up a Yankees fan as well.
 My dad is in Connecticut, but they were all Yankees, right?
 It's nice to hear.
 And you think about that, too.
 And I mean, we're just talking about the subtleties of that, right?
 But that is the delight aspect of and it's genuine, though.

 Yeah.
-So maybe if you could, if I could add a little Asterisk of like try to make it genuine like you probably care about baseball and yes really cool that you could
+So maybe if you could, if I could add a little asterisk of like try to make it genuine like you probably care about baseball and yes really cool that you could.

 The whole premise of gaining that edge is that it is authentic.
 It's about the authentic ways in which you delight.
 It's the authentic ways that you bring value and contribute that.
-Um, It's about how to guide based on those impressions that they have about you versus who you really are.
+It's about how to guide based on those impressions that they have about you versus who you really are.
 Those underlying impressions that might be leading them astray to who you really are and the value you provide.

-Those obstacles in a real way as well.
-And so the reason why those who were asked prevention-focused questions and flipped it to a promotion oriented response gained more funding than those who were only asked promotion-focused questions.
-Why they gained an edge was because not only did they address those questions, those risks, the question marks that the investors had, they were also showing how their company was responding.
+When I spoke about those questions, the promotion and prevention-focused questions, you're giving the real basis for why you are able to expand or grow it's just that you're also able to address those obstacles in a real way as well.
+And so the reason why those who were asked prevention-focused questions and flipped it to a promotion-oriented response gained more funding than those who were only asked promotion-focused questions.
+Why they gained an edge was because not only did they address those questions, those risks, the question marks that the investors had, they were able to, in a very benign and safe way, address both the risks as well as the opportunities.
+Whereas the ones who only spoke about the promotion-orientation talked about how expansive and how much they could grow, but there was still these sort of question marks that were in the investors heads.

 Hard Work Plus